Kiera

 18

-I'm probably on my phone way too much.
-My screen time is around 10 to 12 hours, mostly on TikTok.
-I'd really like to become a content creator.
-I imagine what it would be like to make my own videos about skin care and share my daily life.
-Social media offers a platform to express my creativity and passion, and I'm really looking forward to taking that step.
+I think I’m using my phone a lot.
+My screen time is about 10 to 12 hours per day, mainly due to TikTok.
+I’d really like to become a content creator.
+I’m imagining what it would be like to make my own videos about skin care and to share my daily life.
+Social media offer a platform to express my creativity and passion and I’m really looking forward to taking that step.

-I think there are definitely challenges that come with being a content creator.
-Negative comments can be pretty discouraging, I admit.
-The idea that you can get a lot of positive feedback but also deal with hate is something I have to prepare for.
-If you can handle criticism, you're already a step ahead.
+However, I do think that certain challenges come with being a content creator.
+Negative comments can be pretty discouraging, I’ll admit.
+The idea that you can get a lot of positive feedback, but that you will also face hate is something I have to prepare for.
+If you can handle criticism, you’re already a step ahead.

 I believe in the importance of sharing positivity and happiness, so I think I could improve the online atmosphere.
-I want to use my online presence to inspire others, but also make sure I protect myself.
+I want to use my online presence to inspire others, but also make sure I’m protecting myself.

-It would be better if paid promotions were more transparent and if you could filter out haters as much as possible.
-On YouTube for example, you can clearly see when an item is a paid promotion.
-They should have that on TikTok too, then people would be less likely to buy things.
-And if you could remove negative comments sooner, you'd create a healthier online environment for yourself and your followers.
+It would be better if there would be more transparency about paid promotions and if you could filter out haters as much as possible.
+For example on YouTube, it is clear when an item is a paid promotion.
+It should be like that on TikTok too: people would be less likely to buy things.
+And if you could remove negative comments more quickly, you’d be able to create a healthier online environment for yourself and your followers.

 Yron